-- 1. "Affected Party" any Individual or entity, as determined by the Appeal Manager, who may be affected by a decision rendered under the Appeal Policy and who may have recourse to an appeal in their own right under the Appeal Policy. - 2.
-"Appellant" the Party appealing a decision pursuant to the Appeal Policy. - 3.
+- 1. "Abuse-Free Sport (AFS)" the Program created by the SDRCC in accordance with its mandate to establish an independent, safe sport mechanism to implement the UCCMS. - 2.
+"Abuse-Free Sport Participant" an Individual participating in Freestyle Canada's business, activities, and Events who is bound by the Abuse-Free Sport Participant Consent Form.
+For Freestyle Canada, Abuse-Free Sport Participants include Freestyle Canada Board members, employees, national team coaches and staff, national team Athletes (including NextGen Athletes) and contractors. - 3.
+"Abuse-Free Sport Participant Consent Form" consent terms and conditions regarding the administration and enforcement of the UCCMS for Abuse-Free Sport Participants, in force at any time (including, without limitation, pursuant to consent provided during a previously signed agreement between Freestyle Canada and the SDRCC for the services of the OSIC/Abuse-Free Sport). - 4.
+"Affected Party" any individual or entity, as determined by the Appeal Manager, who may be affected by a decision rendered under the Appeal Policy and who may have recourse to an appeal in their own right under the Appeal Policy. - 5.
+"Appellant" the Party appealing a decision pursuant to the Appeal Policy. - 6.
 "Appeal Manager" an individual appointed by Freestyle BC who may be any staff member, committee member, volunteer, director, or the Freestyle Canada Independent Third Party, to oversee the administration of the Appeal Policy.
-The Appeal Manager's responsibilities shall include those as described in the Appeal Policy. - 4.
-"Athlete" includes any Individual who is an Athlete member in Freestyle BC for either recreational or competitive purposes. - 5.
-"Athlete Support Personnel" Any coach, trainer, manager, agent, team staff, official, medical, paramedical personnel, parent or any other person working with, treating or assisting an Athlete participating in or preparing for sports competition. - 6.
-"Board" the Board of Directors of Freestyle BC - 7.
-"Club" Any Club registered as such with Freestyle BC. - "Complainant" An Individual who makes a report of an incident, or a suspected incident, of alleged Maltreatment, Prohibited Behaviour or other misconduct that may be a violation of the standards described in Freestyle Canada's policies, by-laws, rules or regulations, or the UCCMS. - 9.
-"Criminal Record Check (CRC)" a search of the RCMP Canadian Police Information Centre (CPIC) system for adult convictions. - 10.
-"Days" calendar days2 - 11.
-"Director of Sanctions and Outcomes" the individual(s) responsible for overseeing the imposition of Provisional Measures, agreed outcomes, Sanctions and appearing before the Safeguarding Tribunal or the Appeal Tribunal in cases arising from a potential breach of the UCCMS (or other conduct rules, as applicable) within the jurisdiction of the OSIC. - 12.
-"Discrimination" as defined in the UCCMS and as amended from time to time by the SDRCC. - "Enhanced Police Information Check (E-PIC)" a Criminal Record Check plus a search of local police information, available from Sterling Backcheck.
-An E-PIC is also known as a "Criminal record and judicial matters check". - 14.
-"Event" An event sanctioned by Freestyle BC and which may include a social Event.
+The Appeal Manager's responsibilities shall include those as described in the Appeal Policy. - 7.
+"Athlete" includes any Individual who is an Athlete member in Freestyle BC for either recreational or competitive purposes. - 8.
+"Athlete Support Personnel" Any coach, trainer, manager, agent, team staff, official, medical, paramedical personnel, parent or any other person working with, treating or assisting an Athlete participating in or preparing for sports competition. - 9.
+"Board" the Board of Directors of Freestyle BC - 10.
+"Club" Any Club registered as such with Freestyle BC. - 11.
+"Complainant" An Individual who makes a report of an incident, or a suspected incident, of alleged Maltreatment, Prohibited Behaviour or other misconduct that may be a violation of the standards described in Freestyle Canada's policies, by-laws, rules or regulations, or the UCCMS. - 12.
+"Criminal Record Check (CRC)" a search of the RCMP Canadian Police Information Centre (CPIC) system for adult convictions. - 13.
+"Days" calendar days2